alonitac/DevOpsBootcampUPES24/README.md

 <tr><td colspan="6" align="center">
 <br><b>Docker containers</b><br>
-We use containers to deploy a containerized “monitoring stack” to periodically monitor the availability of the NetflixMovieCatalog app.
+We use containers to deploy the Netflix stack - the NetflixMovieCatalog as a movies API, and the NetflixFrontend as a frontend app.
 <br><br></td></tr>

 <tr>